-And the examples can go on and on and on.
-After checking out the prices and picking up my jaw from the floor, I still saw that not all food is more expensive in Romania: most of the fresh products like fruits and vegetables (especially the locally grown ones) are cheaper or at least around the same, while bread is much cheaper also.
+After checking out the prices and picking up my jaw from the floor, I did see that fortunately, not all these products are more expensive in Romania: most of the fresh products like fruits and vegetables (especially the locally grown ones) are cheaper or at least around the same, while bread is much cheaper also.

 Although many Romanians prefer to cook at home, you might want to eat out a lot and in this case things change a bit.

 However, I still find it disturbing that there are still a lot of products that are cheaper in Spain than in Romania.